peter910820/LTGroup-draw-lots/README.md

 # LTgroup-draw-lots
-LTGroup technology meeting draw lots, Use to choice the main speaker to the next meeting.
+My friend discord group technology meeting draw lots, Use to choice the main speaker to the next meeting.
 Use the draw-lots.exe to draw lots.